clj-easy/graal-docs/CLJ-1472/README.md

 | 11.0.6       | &#x2011;J&#x2011;XX:&#x2011;EliminateLocks | 22569.031807 |                            23240.028719 |                            23122.333266 |                                             24844.203457 |

 ## Other Workarounds

+If you cannot, for whatever reason, use Clojure 1.10.2, here are some other workarounds:

+- create your own patched version of Clojure by following instructions under [Scripts](#scripts) above.

 - clojurl introduces a Java-level special form and patches selections of Clojure code at run-time: